webpack/webpack-cli/README.md

 ## Migration from webpack v1 to v2

-The `migrate` feature eases the transition from [version 1](http://webpack.github.io/docs/), to [version 2](https://gist.github.com/sokra/27b24881210b56bbaff7) and allows users to switch to the new version of webpack without having to extensively [refactor](https://webpack.js.org/guides/migrating/).
+The `migrate` feature eases the transition from [version 1](http://webpack.github.io/docs/) to [version 2](https://gist.github.com/sokra/27b24881210b56bbaff7). `migrate` also allows users to switch to the new version of webpack without having to extensively [refactor](https://webpack.js.org/guides/migrating/).

 `webpack --migrate <config>`